 - Easy to adjust and maintain

-- Excellent control over braking, especially with hydraulically-controlled disc brakes
+- Excellent braking control, especially with hydraulic disc brakes

 - May require occasional adjustments and maintenance

-- Disc brakes may increase the overall cost of the electric scooter
+- Disc brakes may increase the overall cost of the scooter

 Advantages of drum brakes